Lancefield: Breaker Morant and Bushveldt Carbineers connection

 On his release from prison in England in 1904, George Witton came to Lancefield and lived in the town for several years.
 Witton of the Bushveldt Carbineers was charged along with Breaker Morant and Peter Handcock of murdering captured Boers during the Anglo-Boer War.
 Witton was found guilty of murder and sentenced to be shot, but this was commuted to life of penal servitude.
 Morant and Handcock both found guilty and sentenced to be shot were executed in Pretoria on 27 February 1902.
 Witton (who had never been to England) was sent to England and held in prison until released due to public pressure from Australia.
 It was to Lancefield that he came in broken health on his return to Australia and wrote his angry book, Scapegoats of the Empire (1907).
-In the introduction to his book that he stated he was living in Lancefield.
+In the introduction to his book he stated that he was living in Lancefield.
 When due for publication a fire destroyed all but several copies of the book.
 In 1982, Angus and Robertson in the United Kingdom re-published the book following the success of the movie Breaker Morant.
 George Witton's cousin, Cecily Adams of Castlecrag Sydney, owned the copyright for "Scapegoats of the Empire" following George's death.
 Cecily was also aware of some additional documentation written by George Witton, which he asked not to be released until after his death.
 Cecily was determined a further edition, which included this additional material, should be published and in 1989 an edition was published by ADLIB BOOKS of Bath, by arrangement with Cecily Adams as the copyright owner and Angus & Robertson (UK).